Homemade Fermented Beverages, a Follow-Along Virtual Event (FAVE)

 - Several spoons to stir

-This Follow-Along Virtual Event is $40 or get it for free by backing us on Patreon at the $25 level.
+Get this Follow-Along Virtual Event for FREE by backing us on Patreon at the $25 level.

 This is part of the FARMcurious Follow-Along Virtual Event (FAVE) Series - our response to the COVID-19 crisis.
 Thanks for helping to keep our lights on during this crisis.